swo/amr_geography/notes.md

 - Say something about the data sources and years for each data source
 - In a sensitivity analysis, where possible, compare the weight and unweighted regressions.
 I expect they give similar results.
+- Show that it makes sense to average over multiple years.
+Like, do some funny GEE thing showing that that's OK for the CDDEP and ECDC stuff

 # Discussion